shmiah15-oss/ma1805-portfolio/02.Movement/README.md

 At first I was playing around with the code - testing out different things I could do, after a while of this I decided on making a cloud with rain/snow falling - inspired by a cloud stamper made by TareK-Zaher on the coding train website.
 When i was messing around with the code, I think I gained a deeper understanding of the meaning of certain codes.
+It was actually quite hard to decide on what I wanted to do beacuse movement coding was a fun to experiment with.

+Is there a way to make the 'snow' move continuously?